d-morrison/IntroStatActivities/_book/13-L10-regression-wrapup.md

 * Summary measure (choose `"slope"` or `"correlation"`):

 \vspace{.2in}
-* As extreme as (enter the value for the sample slope):
+* As extreme as (enter the value for the sample correlation):

 \vspace{0.2in}